Barry I. Freedman, MD, BRCU Faculty

 Barry I. Freedman, MD, is John H. Felts, III Professor of Medicine and Chief, Section on Nephrology at the Wake Forest University School of Medicine.
 He also serves as Chief Medical Officer for Health Systems Management, Inc. His research focuses on identifying genes underlying complex kidney and cardiovascular disease, diabetes mellitus, and population-based disparities in risk of kidney diseases and atherosclerosis.

 His work on familial clustering of ESKD in African Americans paved the way for the identification of major nephropathy risk variants.
-His team now works on functional, clinical, and translational aspects of apolipoprotein L1 gene (APOL1)-associated kidney disease.
+His team now works on clinical, and translational aspects of apolipoprotein L1 gene (APOL1)-associated kidney disease.